Dzungar Khanate: Conquest of the Yarkent Khanate (1678–1680)

 Mongol tribal leader (Zaisang, 宰桑) from Ili and other regions, with his wife.
 Huang Qing Zhigong Tu, 1769.

 From the late 16th century onward, the Yarkent Khanate fell under the influence of the Khojas.
 The Khojas were Naqshbandi Sufis who claimed descent from the prophet Muhammad or from the Rashidun caliphs.
 By the reign of Sultan Said Khan in the early 16th century, the Khojas already had a strong influence in court and over the khan.
 In 1533, an especially influential Khoja named Makhdum-i Azam arrived in Kashgar, where he settled and had two sons.
-These two sons hated each other and they passed down their mutual hatred down to their children.
+These two sons hated each other, and they passed down their mutual hatred to their children.
 The two lineages came to dominate large parts of the khanate, splitting it between two factions: the Aq Taghliq (White Mountain) in Kashgar and the Qara Taghliq (Black Mountain) in Yarkand.
-Yulbars patronized the Aq Taghliqs and suppressed the Qara Taghliqs, which caused much resentment, and resulted in his assassination in 1670.
-He was succeeded by his son who ruled from only a brief period before Ismail Khan was enthroned.
+Yulbars patronized the Aq Taghliqs and suppressed the Qara Taghliqs, which caused much resentment and resulted in his assassination in 1670.
+He was succeeded by his son, who ruled for only a brief period before Ismail Khan was enthroned.
 Ismail reversed the power struggle between the two Muslim factions and drove out the Aq Taghliq leader, Afaq Khoja.
 Afaq fled to Tibet, where the 5th Dalai Lama aided him in enlisting the help of Galdan Boshugtu Khan.

-In 1680, Galdan led 120,000 Dzungars into the Yarkent Khanate.
+In 1678, the Dzungars intensified their advance into Tarim Basin and captured Yarkand.
+Later, they launched campaigns against the Kyrgyz, Uzbeks, and Kazakhs, capturing the cities of Osh and Sairam.
+In 1679, Galdan led 30,000 men to Turpan and Hami and soon in 1680, Galdan led 120,000 men into the Yarkent Khanate and conquered it.
 They were aided by the Aq Taghliqs and Hami and Turpan, which had already submitted to the Dzungars.
-Ismail's son Babak Sultan died in the resistance against in the battle for Kashgar.
+Ismail's son, Babak Sultan, died in the battle for Kashgar.
 The general Iwaz Beg died in the defense of Yarkand.
 The Dzungars defeated the Moghul forces without much difficulty and took Ismail and his family prisoner.
 Galdan installed Abd ar-Rashid Khan II, son of Babak, as puppet khan.

-Galdan's invasion of Kazakhstan (1681–1685)
+Galdan's campaigns in Central Asia

 Commoner from Ili region, with his wife.
 Huang Qing Zhigong Tu, 1769.